Cr4zySheep/reactjs-coverflow/README.md

 #### Options

-* factor [number]: Greater than 0, determine the scale factor
 * startPosition [number]: Start at 0, determine the starting element of your coverflow (default: 0)
 * enableScroll [boolean]: Enable scrolling feature. ((default: true)
 * margin [string or number (px)]: margin between elements in coverflow (default: USE CSS)